 This post may contain affiliate links.
 At no cost to you, purchases made through these links may result in a small commission for The Migrant Yogi, keeping the website up and running – thank you!

 It goes without saying that New York City is jam-packed with things to do.
 Despite having lived there for a year, I still haven’t seen all the Big Apple has to offer.
 Still, the chaos, noise, and vibrating energy of NYC can be a bit much at times, particularly if you’re not used to such big cities.
-This compilation of amazing day trips from New York City will give you a nice break from the buzz and constant motion of NYC.
+If you have enough time, try one of the best hikes in upstate New York for the perfect remedy.
+However, if you only have a day to spare, these amazing day trips from New York City will give you a nice break from the buzz and constant motion of NYC.
 Some of these locations are more convenient when driving, but all can be accessed via public transportation.

 in a rush? pin it for later!